PagerDuty/pdagent/README.md

         vagrant up agent-minimal-ubuntu1204
         vagrant ssh agent-minimal-ubuntu1204

-        sh /vagrant/build-linux/make_deb.sh /path/to/prod/gpg/home /vagrant/target
+        sh /vagrant/build-linux/make_deb.sh /vagrant/gpg-general /vagrant/target

-    Note that the path `/path/to/prod/gpg/home` must be the path in the VM, e.g. `/vagrant/my-release-gpg-home`.
+    This relies on `/vagrant` in the VM being a mount of the pdagent project directory.

     Enter the GPG key passphrase when prompted.
+Exit from the VM when done.

     (b) CentOS:

         vagrant up agent-minimal-centos65
         vagrant ssh agent-minimal-centos65

-        sh /vagrant/build-linux/make_rpm.sh /path/to/prod/gpg/home /vagrant/target
+        sh /vagrant/build-linux/make_rpm.sh /vagrant/gpg-rpm /vagrant/target

-    Note that the path `/path/to/prod/gpg/home` must be the path in the VM, e.g. `/vagrant/my-release-gpg-home`.

     Enter the GPG key passphrase when prompted.
+Exit from the VM when done.

 5. Verify that the new packages are on the host machine in the `target`